dotnet/AspNetDocs/aspnet/mvc/overview/security/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on.md

 If you log on to your app with Facebook,, and then log out and try to log in again with a different Facebook account (using the same browser), you will be immediately logged in to the previous Facebook account you used.
 In order to use another account, you need to navigate to Facebook and log out at Facebook.
 The same rule applies to any other 3rd party authentication provider.
 Alternatively, you can log in with another account by using a different browser.

 ## Next Steps

-See [Introducing the Yahoo and LinkedIn OAuth security providers for OWIN](http://www.jerriepelser.com/blog/introducing-the-yahoo-linkedin-oauth-security-providers-for-owin/) by Jerrie Pelser for Yahoo and LinkedIn instructions.
-See Jerrie's Pretty social login buttons for ASP.NET MVC 5 to get enable social login buttons.

 Follow my tutorial [Create an ASP.NET MVC app with auth and SQL DB and deploy to Azure App Service](/aspnet/core/security/authorization/secure-data), which continues this tutorial and shows the following: